itthinx/affiliates/readme.txt

 == Changelog ==

 = 2.15.12 =
-* Updated Settings tabs according to the Wordpress appearance.
+* Updated Settings tabs according to the WordPress appearance.

 = 2.15.11 =
 * Fixed the affiliates_is_not_referred shortcode.
 Direct doesn't interfere with the content displayed.